 This is the place to define the permalink of your products.

-Since WooCommerce is a WordPress add-on and to avoid any conflicts with existing WordPress pages, all your products URLS should start with a unique identifier.
+Since WooCommerce is a WordPress add-on and to avoid any conflicts with existing WordPress pages, all your product URLS should start with a unique identifier.

-This can either be the word ‘product’ or any other identifier that you believe is relevant with the products or services you are selling.
+This can either be the word ‘product’ or any other identifier that you believe is relevant to the products or services you are selling.